Dissecting Transformers: A CLEAR Perspective towards Green AI: Introduction

+Current research focuses on model-level energy consumption with high-level comparisons across different systems~\citep{Alizadeh_2024,S_nchez_Momp__2025}.
+Recent works ~\citep{tian2025attentionsmicroscopecomparativestudy} increasingly rely on large datasets and report cumulative energy consumption across entire evaluation workloads rather than per-instance measurements.
+Such aggregate reporting obscures the contribution of individual architectural components (e.g., Attention and MLP layers) to overall energy consumption.
+It also limits the understanding of how energy consumption scales with factors such as the number of tokens, batch size, hidden dimension size, and variations or optimizations of specific components.
+Fine-grained energy measurements are therefore necessary to enable targeted optimizations and support informed architectural design decisions.

-In this paper, we introduce CLEAR, a methodology for fine-grained energy measurement of individual component blocks of the Transformer architecture during inference.
-Unlike prior work limited to model-level reporting, our approach decomposes transformers into constituent components, such as embeddings, layer Normalization, Attention, and feed-forward MLP and measures the energy consumed by each component.
-This allows us to establish detailed energy baselines and to compare consumption patterns across model architectures, sizes, input lengths, and floating point precisions.
-A central challenge arises from the temporal granularity mismatch between component execution and energy sensor monitoring as the transformer sub-operations complete within microseconds, whereas energy sensor provides power updates at tens of milliseconds.
-To address this, CLEAR employs an amplification strategy that stabilizes energy measurements.
-This design circumvents limitations of current monitoring infrastructure and achieves component-level isolation at a granularity previously inaccessible.
-Our contributions can be summarized as follows
+In our work, we introduce \textbf{CLEAR}, a simple and adoptable three stage pipeline for fine-grained inference energy measurement of individual components in the Transformer architecture.
+Unlike prior works limited to model and dataset level reporting ~\citep{faiz2024llmcarbonmodelingendtoendcarbon, jegham2025hungryaibenchmarkingenergy, Casta_o_2023}, \textbf{CLEAR} decomposes the Transformer architecture into constituent components, such as Embedding layer, Normalization blocks, Attention, and feed-forward MLP and measures the energy consumed by each component.
+Our approach enables a systematic comparison of energy consumption patterns across model architectures, components, Floating Point Operations (FLOPs), hidden dimensions, batch sizes, input and output token lengths, as well as different variants and optimization strategies.

-1) We propose a novel methodology, CLEAR (Component-Level Energy Assessment via Repeated sampling), to overcome temporal mismatch between execution of microsecond ($\mu s$) scale components and milisecond (ms) scale energy sensors.
-CLEAR is deviced to measure energy consumption of fine-grained components of Transformer architecture.

-2) Using CLEAR, we measure component-level energy consumption for 15 models across different model architectures with high consistency and completeness and perform an empirical analysis across different input token lengths and floating point precisions.

-3) Through our empirical analysis, we observe that energy consumed per FLOP of computation varies significantly across components, with Attention Block exhibiting the highest energy consumed per FLOP.
-Empirically, we observe that energy consumption of components can be decomposed into fixed overheads and FLOP-dependent costs enabling future research to estimate